 Former service members bring a wide array of skills to the civilian workforce based on their military education and experience, as well as their work histories prior to active duty.
 In the military, many thrived in tough situations, mastered sophisticated technologies and became experts in their own right in law, accounting and finance, administration, IT, or communications and marketing.
 They also developed soft skills critical to most disciplines, including leadership, cooperation, discipline, adaptability and critical thinking.

 Transitioning from a military to a civilian career offers new experiences that can be exciting and lucrative.
 But the sudden transition can also be stressful.
 What are the options when it comes to careers for military veterans?
 And how do you land these positions?
 Here are tips to help you transition to a new career with greater ease.

 Starting your search

-Check out the Military to Civilian Occupation Translator to match your military skills and experience to civilian occupations.
+Check out a military-to-civilian occupation translator, like this one, to match your military skills and experience to civilian occupations.
 Many organizations make it part of their company mission to hire veterans; a website like VetCentral can direct you to those firms, or you can contact Robert Half for help.

 Keep in mind that a job search can be a full-time job in itself and that finding a good position can take a long time.
 Don't take the duration of an employment search as a reflection on your personality or skills — many people search for weeks or even months before landing the right position.